slaclab/indico-slac/README.md

 other containers, when executing `psql` from inside container password is not used.

-To start container for one-time initialization (assuming Posgres v12), tag can be `stable` but here we override it with `latest`:
+To start Postgres container for one-time initialization (if you want to run container in foreground and omit `-d` option don't forget to add `--rm` option or cleanup container after it stops):

     export INDICO_USER=$(id -u indico):$(id -g daemon)
-    export INDICO_TAG=latest
     docker-compose run -d -e POSTGRES_PASSWORD=****** indico-db

 One it is started you can connect to the server from container itself and